Scalable Expressiveness through Preprocessed Graph Perturbations: SE2P

 \section{SE2P}

 Inspired by the expressive power of methods relying on generating perturbations (e.g., DropGNN \cite{papp2021dropgnn}), yet motivated to address the scalability limitations, we propose \textit{\textbf{S}calable \textbf{E}xpressiveness through \textbf{P}reprocessed Graph \textbf{P}erturbations (SE2P)}.
-In SE2P, we first generate different perturbations of the input graph (e.g., through random node dropout) to improve expressiveness.
-The scalability is offered by once precomputing feature diffusions over perturbed graphs and eliminating the need for message-passing during training.
+In SE2P, we first generate different perturbations of the input graph (e.g., through random node dropout) to improve expressiveness.\footnote{We explore node dropout as the perturbation type due to its theoretically-proved enhanced expressiveness \cite{papp2021dropgnn}.
+We hypothesize other types of perturbations would also offer expressive power but leave the theoretical and empirical exploration as future work.} The scalability is offered by once precomputing feature diffusions over perturbed graphs and eliminating the need for message-passing during training.

 As illustrated in Fig.~\ref{fig:SE2P}, SE2P generates a set of $R$ graph perturbations $\{(\mathbf{A}_r,\mathbf{X}_r)\}$ for graph $G$ with adjacency matrix $\mathbf{A}$ and feature matrix $\mathbf{X}$.
 Although SE2P accommodates any perturbation kind (e.g., node removal, subgraph sampling, etc.), we here consider random nodal removal as a perturbation.
 In each perturbation $(\mathbf{A}_r,\mathbf{X}_r)$, any node of the original graph $G$ is removed with probability $p$.\footnote{A common implementation trick for the removal of a node is to set its corresponding row and column in the adjacency matrix to all zeros.
 This trick allows the dimensionality of the adjacency matrices of all perturbed graphs to remain the same, thus easing aggregations downstream in pipelines.
 When this trick is used, the feature matrix for perturbation graphs is kept as the original one.} Each perturbed adjacency matrix $\mathbf{A}_r$ is normalized by $\hat{\mathbf{A}}_r = \mathbf{D}_r^{-\frac{1}{2}}\mathbf{A}_r\mathbf{D}_r^{-\frac{1}{2}}$, where $\mathbf{D}_r$ is the diagonal matrix of $\mathbf{A}_r$.\footnote{While adding self-loops to the adjacency matrix could offer certain benefits (e.g., over-fitting prevention), we deliberately avoid them in our approach.
 Our decision is backed up by the understanding that self-loops restrict generalizability by making the self or other's information indistinguishable \cite{hamilton2020graph}.} To emulate the message-passing of GNNs on perturbed graphs, we apply feature diffusion by $\hat{\mathbf{A}}_r\mathbf{X_r}$.
 Similarly, the message passing of an $L$-layer GNN can be emulated by $\hat{\mathbf{A}}_r^L\mathbf{X_r}$, which can be once precomputed before the training for each perturbed graph as a preprocessing step.
 For each perturbed graph, to have a more expressive node representation, we emulate the jumping knowledge \cite{xu2018how} by